Ruben17exe/Personal_Projects/Snake/README.md

 The 'Snake.exe' file also needs to be executed with the 'Resources' folder in the same directory.

-If you want another value for the speed variable, you can change it in the file 'speed.txt' inside folder 'Resources'
+If you want another value for the speed variable, you can change it in the file 'speed.txt' inside the folder 'Resources'